mk3008/Carbunql/README.md

     sale as s
 ```

 However, if a table is joined, parsing will fail even if the SQL is executable because it does not refer to the DBMS (table definition).
-In the following query, it is not possible to determine whether the column "price" belongs to "s" or "c" based on the information in the select query alone.
+In the following query, it is not possible to determine whether the column "price" belongs to `s` or `c` based on the information in the select query alone.

 ```
 select